 New Hope

-New Hope is the youngest incorporated municipality in Marion County, having incorporated in 1974 in direct response to an annexation attempt by South Pittsburg that most local residents opposed.
+New Hope is the youngest incorporated municipality in Marion County, incorporating on February 1, 1974 in response to a long-standing concern over annexation pressure from neighboring South Pittsburg.
 The town's name comes from a local church and cemetery.
 Incorporation gave the community its own municipal government and the ability to control its own land-use decisions.

 New Hope operates under a General Law Mayor-Aldermanic charter.
-The Board of Mayor and Aldermen meets on the fourth Monday of each month at 5:00 p.m. at the fire hall.
-The town has a small staff of two employees and maintains basic services.
-As of 2025, the certified population was 987, down from 1,082 in 2010.
+The Board of Mayor and Aldermen meets on the fourth Monday of each month at 5:00 p.m. at the Firehall.
+The town has a staff of two employees and maintains basic services.
+As of 2025, the certified population was 987, down from 1,082 in 2010 (per the MTAS New Hope profile).

 New Hope sits on the Tennessee River across the water from South Pittsburg and remains closely linked to its larger neighbor socially and economically, even as its independent municipal status preserves the local governance its founders sought.